Ganeshgit123/delmonAdmin/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Artifacts are stored in `dist/`.
+Use `ng build --configuration production` for optimized builds.

 ## Running unit tests